 - Primary TB

-Primary focus in lungs, tonsil or bowel is almost invariably accompanied by caseous lesions in the regional lymph nodes
+The primary focus on the lungs, tonsil or bowel is almost invariably accompanied by caseous lesions in the regional lymph nodes

 - Progressive pulmonary TB